Stellar proper motions in the outskirts of classical dwarf spheroidal galaxies with Gaia EDR3: Introduction

 In recent years, deep photometric measurements of dSphs~\citep{Munoz18,2019ApJ...881..118W} and kinematic data from the {\it Gaia} satellite~\citep{Gaia18} have substanitally improved our understanding of the present state and evolution of the dSphs.
 From the {\it Gaia} data, the proper motions of the entire population of dSphs have become available, leading to an improved characterization of their full three-dimensional motions~\citep{McConnachie_Venn20,Simon18,Fritz18,Pace&Li19,Gaia18}.
 In addition to the bulk motions, {\it Gaia} EDR3 data have led to, in some cases, the first identification of a small rotation, or streaming, component of the stars in the classical dSphs~\citep{Martinez-Garcia21}.
 Though the bulk motions and the streaming components may be extracted, the internal velocity dispersions of $\sim$10~km/s are still unable to be resolved by~\gaia~data in itself (see however \citealt{Massari18,Massari20}).

 Though the bulk motions of the dSphs are well-characterized via the photometry and kinematics of stars within their main bodies, less well understood are their stellar associations at large radii near the stellar tidal limit of these systems.
-Identifying member stars at large radius is important, as it can shed light on the extent of the dark matter halo of the dSphs, or possibly determine whether the systems are undergoing tidal disruption.
+Identifying member stars at large radii is important, as it can shed light on the extent of the dark matter halo of the dSphs, or possibly determine whether the systems are undergoing tidal disruption \citep{Deason21}.
 In addition, it may be the first indication of an extended stellar halo associated with dSphs, which would yield important information on their star formation histories.

 With this motivation, in this paper we use~\gaia~EDR3 to study the kinematics of a population of six classical dSphs: Draco, Sculptor, Ursa Minor, Carina, Sextans, Fornax.
 These dSphs are chosen as a representative sample because of their relative proximities and the high-quality astrometry for their brightest stars.
 In addition, the deduced early infall times~\citep{Rocha:2011aa,Fillingham19} make them good candidates in which these effects may be observed.
+Since our method for identifying stars at large radii motivated by the Gaia astrometry, it provides an independent and powerful new probe of member stars at large radii as compared to the photometric studies discussed above.

 This paper is organized as follows.
 In Section~\ref{sec:data} we review the~\gaia~data and our selection criteria.
 In Section~\ref{sec:methods} we discuss our methodology for identifying member stars in dSphs.
 In Section~\ref{sec:results} we present our results for the number of stars associated with each dSph at large radius, cross matches with radial velocity and RR Lyrae surveys, and a discussion of the position of our candidates with respect to the orbital motion of each dSph.
 In Section~\ref{sec:conclusions} we present our discussion and conclusions.